ROCm/ROCm.github.io/install.md

 * Brings Radeon Instinct Family MI25, MI8, MI6 and Radeon Vega Frontier Edition hardware support.
 * OpenCL 2.0 compatible kernel language support with OpenCL 1.2 compatible runtime
 * OpenCL compiler also has assembler and disassembler support,  inline assembly support.
-* OpenCL implementation is not yet OpenCL conformance.
+* OpenCL implementation is not yet OpenCL conformant.
 * Big improvements in the base Native LLVM code generator with new large number of optimization.
 * HCC Compiler Upgrade with New Gid Dispatch foundation
 * HIP new APIs: hipMemcpy2DAsync, hipMallocPitch, hipHostMallocCoherent, hipHostMallocNonCoherent